Consensys/quorum-remix/docs/getting_started.md

 ![geth_rpc](./images/geth_rpc.png)

-5. If the node is running, the plugin should now say Connected and the rest of the UI should have appeared.
+5. If the node is running, the plugin should now say Connected and the rest of the UI will have appeared.

 ![ui_ready](./images/ui_ready.png)